Skip to main content

 index_type="AUTOINDEX", # Use automatic indexing to simplify complex index settings

-metric_type="COSINE" # Specify similarity metric type, such as L2, COSINE, or IP
+metric_type="COSINE" # Specify similarity metric type, options include L2, COSINE, or IP

 )